 This is the simplest method to remove chlorine from water.
 However, they are only effective with chlorine-only water without Chloramine.

-First, prepare an open container, fill it with water.
+First, prepare an open container, and fill it with water.

 After completing this process, your water is safe to add to the tank.